Welcome to today's edition of the Rush 24-7 podcast.

 I stayed in one spot for four and a half hours.

-Fortunately, it was outside on the little patio, so I could I could light up my cigar, and all kinds of people.
+Fortunately, it was outside on the little patio, so I could light up my cigar.

 Why is the media all of a sudden defending conservatives?

-Why, folks, that's that's the worst comparison a president can have.
+Why, folks, that's the worst comparison a president can have as levied by the drive-by media.

-And I must admit for a while that I too was a little confused by this.
+And I must admit for a while that I, too, was a little confused by this.

 The thing they're really worried about is Benghazi.

-Now, the president just addressed Benghazi, too, and and it was like we live in an alternative universe.
+Now, the president just addressed Benghazi, too, and it was like we live in an alternative universe.

 So there's no there.

-There's no there's no cover-up, there's no those those talking points.
+There's no those talking points.

 We didn't rewrite those.

-And yet outright utter denial.
+Outright utter denial.

-There, no, they're there, he said.
+No, they're there, he said.

 There's nothing to see in Benghazi.